mrdrzit/Lab_Projects/README.md

  - Add more comments
  - Make the script more modular based on the list of available filters in the lab
  - Make a condition for the number of photos inside the Z-stack
+ - Allow the user to type the file name he so desires
+ - Use nSlices to make the stack counting run faster

 -------------------------------------------------------------------------------------